Directors at Wild Things

 Pam Tennant – Admin support

-Pam has been working for Wild Things for nearly a year now in the role as Admin support and she draws on her expertise from many years of working within the management tier in private nurseries within Southern Scotland.
+Pam has been working for Wild Things since May 2019 in the role as Admin support and she draws on her expertise from many years of working within the management tier in private nurseries within Southern Scotland.
 Working for Wild Things sits well with Pam’s personal core values and interests in providing children with access to good quality, outdoor, self-led play and connecting with nature.
 Pam can sometimes be found volunteering with Wild Things on various of our projects, often with her own son deeply submerged in play.